There’s nothing quite like riding a good ole’ cruiser skateboard.

 Choosing a cruiser skateboard

 Things to consider when picking a cruiser skateboard.
+You can even build a custom cruiser skateboard if you already have a double kick.

 - Deck shape